steveluc/precomp/programmingCourse/assignments/expressions/expr.md

 3. Verify for yourself that `n % 32` === `n & 31` for all non-negative integers `n`.
 For example, you could try a loop or just try some numbers with node.
 4. Verify for yourself that `Math.floor(n/32)===(n>>5)`.
 Why is this true?
 To answer, try thinking first about division by `2`.
 5. Why might we use individual bits to represent for each number whether it is prime?
 What effect does this have on the amount of memory we must use to find the primes up to a given number?
-6. What is different between the two versions of the famous Sieve?Which do you like better: the clarity of the second version or the memory savings of the first version?
+6. What is different between the two versions of the famous Sieve?
+Which do you like better: the clarity of the second version or the memory savings of the first version?